evnbr/bindery/docs/getting-started.md

 ### Using Rules

 You've now got content flowing across your pages.
-Next, you'll probably want to add components and rules to make your content usable as a book.
+Next, you'll probably want to add page breaks, running headers, and the other elements of a usable book.

-You can use rules to give special book properties to selectors, like you might with CSS.
+You can create rules for selectors, like you might with CSS, to apply special book properties to your markup.

 {% highlight javascript %}
 Bindery.makeBook({